 article_detail

 Fiestas and fair in honour of Saint Bartholomew and fair.

-The Ermita del Patrono San Bartolomé (church of the Patron Saint Bartolome) was built during the first twenty years of the creation of the town.
+The church of the Patron Saint Bartolome was built during the first 20 years after the creation of the town and records show that the first fairs took place in the 14th century.

-The devotion to San Bartolome, dates back to the end of the XV century and there are records dating back to 1579 during the reign of Felipe II which show that this devotion had become established in the last quarter of this century , with the popularity of the saint continuing to grow during the XVII and XVIII, aided by miracles.
+The devotion to San Bartolome dates back to the end of the 15th century and records from 1579, during the reign of Felipe II, show that this devotion had become established in the last quarter of this century.
+The popularity of the saint continued to grow during the following two centuries, aided by reports of miracles.

-The legend relates that on 25th August 1722, the people of Cieza were in the town square observing the patron saint’s day of Saint Bartolomé when suddenly a violent thunder storm occurred and the townspeople were forced to take refuge in the church.
+The legend relates that on 25th August 1722 the people of Cieza were in the town square observing the patron saint’s day of Saint Bartolomé when a violent thunderstorm occurred and they were forced to take refuge in the church.
 The people prayed and asked their patron to protect them and were, according to the legend, amazed to witness the image of the saint visibly sweating water 5 times before the storm subsided.

-The monk recorded: ...por lo mucho que había trabajado el santo en defensa de su devoto pueblo. (..”how hard must the Saint have had to work to defend his devoted people”)
+The monk recorded: ”how hard must the Saint have had to work to defend his devoted people”.

-One particular event has achieved international fame, namely the Concurso Internacional de Lanzamiento de Huesos de Oliva (The International Olive Spitting Competition) which attracts more and more visitors each year and has lead the way for this contest to extend to other parts of Spain and abroad.
+One particular event has achieved international fame, namely the Concurso Internacional de Lanzamiento de Huesos de Oliva (International Olive Spitting Competition), which attracts more and more visitors each year and has led the way for this contest to extend to other parts of Spain and abroad.

-There are a wide number of associated activities and events, making the fiestas a popular choice for visitors to, and residents of, the region.
-See the dedicated Cieza section nearer the time for the annual programme.
+There are numerous associated activities and events, making the fiestas a popular choice for visitors to and residents of the Region of Murcia.
+See the Cieza section of Murcia Today nearer the time for the annual programme.

+article_detail